-464 (150).
+463 (150).
 This point had been acknowledged as early as 1972 in the context of the Arpanet-notes Mathison and Walker (1972):

 While the question of regulating the ARPA network is somewhat academic today, since the network is a government-sponsored experimental project exclusively serving ARPA contractors, the next logical step after completion of the research stage is to consider commercial operation of the network and expansion of the user base.
 At that time, what effect will regulation, or the threat of regulation, have upon industry's interest in providing such services on a commercial basis?
 Given the uncertain commercial prospects for a communications service based upon the ARPA technology, will firms be willing to undertake such a service offering with the added uncertainties of limited profit margins, delays due to lengthy regulatory proceedings, and reduced control of one's business activities?
 Is it more desirable, from a public interest point of view, to authorize a single common-carrier ARPA-like network or to permit several competitive networks to go into operation?
 The answers to these questions are not clear.
-However, the possibilities for variety and innovation in services of this type suggest that they would flourish best in a competitive rather than a regulated common-carrier environment. (p.
-1259, emphasis added)

-Moreover, to quote from the seminal discussion of the economics of regulation, A. E. Kahn (1971) notes about the problem of specifying the level of mandatory service and permissible restrictions:
+However, the possibilities for variety and innovation in services of this type suggest that they would Moreover, to quote from the seminal discussion of the economics of regulation, A. E. Kahn (1971) notes about the problem of specifying the level of mandatory service and permissible restrictions: